 At Northpoint Recovery, we understand that the abuse of any type of drug, whether an illegal street drug or a prescription medication, can lead to addiction.
 That’s why we offer a comprehensive treatment approach that considers all aspects of the individual’s life, not just their drug use.
 We aim to help people achieve and maintain sobriety to live happy, healthy, and productive lives.
 Contact us online or by calling 208.486.0130 to learn more about our prescription drug addiction treatment programs.

-What Prescription Stimulant Medications Are Commonly Abused?
+Which Prescription Stimulant Medications Are Commonly Abused?

-Adderall is also used non-medically as a performance-enhancing cognitive aid, because it increases alertness, hand eye coordination, and the ability to concentrate.
+Recreationally, Adderall is abused because it boosts energy and can produce a euphoric high similar to cocaine.
+Adderall is also used non-medically as a performance-enhancing cognitive aid because it increases alertness, hand-eye coordination, and concentration.
 For that reason, it is popular as a study aid for college students and in the video gaming culture.

+The other prescription stimulant medication that is commonly abused is Ritalin.
+Medically, Ritalin is also used in the treatment of ADHD and narcolepsy.
+The United States consumes 80% of the global supply of Ritalin.
 When used recreationally, the “rush” is like a milder, shorter-lasting version of cocaine, another stimulant.
 But the most common non-medical use of Ritalin is to improve concentration and alertness when studying.

 While the ability to focus and concentrate better may sound like a positive, the non-medical use of prescription stimulants is not without adverse side effects:

-Miscellaneous Stats about Prescription Stimulant Abuse
+Some Stats About Prescription Stimulant Abuse

 The nonmedical use of prescription stimulants is much higher among college students than you might otherwise suspect.